ephread/inkgd/README.md

 	- [x] Integrated story previewer

 ## Requirements
-- Godot 3.3+
+- Godot 4.1.1+
-- Inklecate 1.0.0+
+- Inklecate 1.1.1+

 ## Asking Questions / Contributing

 ### Asking questions

-If you need help with something in particular, [start a discussion].
+If you need help with something, [start a discussion].
 If you want to report a problem, [open an issue].

 [start a discussion]: https://github.com/ephread/inkgd/discussions/new